uccser/cs-field-guide/csfieldguide/chapters/content/en/glossary/artificial-intelligence.md

 The artificial ability to mimic parts of human intelligence.

-In it's broadest meaning; true artificial intelligence is when something made by humans is able to do something the humans didn't tell it how to do.
+In it's broadest meaning; artificial intelligence is when something made by humans is able to do something the humans didn't tell it how to do.